Sketching & Painting in Puglia

 There are many other interesting small shops and cafés.

-If you book a ‘with flight’ holiday with us, we automatically include transfers between the airport and the hotel.
-The coach transfer to Altamura takes 1 hour.
+If you choose this option we automatically include return transfers between the airport and the hotel.
+The coach transfer takes approx 1 hour to the Hotel San Nicola.

 Dates & Prices